fg6/YeastStrainsStudy/README.md

                 You can check the fastq files for all the strains at once ('all' option) or in subsequent steps

-If everything looks ok, you can clean up the data folders, deleting every intermediate files and folders:
+If everything looks ok and there are no warnings, you can clean up the data folders, deleting every intermediate files and folders:

         example: $  ./launchme.sh <strain> 1

-	Warning!! please notice that to run Nanopolish the original fast5 folders are needed, if you clean data for the s288c strain, you will not be able to run Nanopolish until you have redownloaded the data with ./launchme.sh s288c 0.
+	Warning!! please notice that to run Nanopolish the original fast5 folders are needed for s288c, if you clean data for the s288c strain, you will not be able to run Nanopolish until you have redownloaded the data with ./launchme.sh s288c 0.
 It is ok to clean up the other strain data.